Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 ### Reflection

+_The updates in this section concern the JVM-only side of reflection_.

 **§5.1** (_companion block members_):
 in those platforms in which `kotlin.reflect` contains `KDeclarationContainer`, the package is updated as follows.